 Just like human leadership, sometimes a leader may decide to cling to power for a long time, especially here in Africa is no news.

 Overthrowing the government is the only choice sometimes, so is in the lion`s world.
 If a territory is owned by a tough lion, other male lions may form a coalition of about three to four lions to fight the dominant lion.

 Mostly it has a high chance that it will lead to an unfortunate death, so as to take over the territory.
 Ooh, and they kill his cubs too.

 6.)
 Lionesses are more caring.

 Otherwise, the lioness is the one to breastfeed and hunt food for them.
-No wonder the cubs can stay with their mother a lifetime.
+No wonder the cubs can stay with their mother for a lifetime.

-she protected the oryx but just a week later there was this lion which was salivating on the oryx all long and when the lioness was sleeping the lion did the unthinkable.
+she protected the oryx but just a week later there was this lion that was salivating on the oryx all long and when the lioness was sleeping the lion did the unthinkable.
 He Killed the Oryx.

 5.)
 The Lion Facts About their Eyes.

 The lions have 3 times bigger eyes than us.
 These incredibly beautiful eyes have a clearer sight especially at night 8 times than us.

 This is because a reflective coating helps the lion eyes to reflect the moonlight, hence clearer sight.
 This is one of the reasons they will prefer hunting at night as they have 60% success chances.